hedho/KISSmoPerl/README.md

 ## Setting up and Running the KISSmo Perl

 To set up and run the Perl code you provided, follow the steps below.
-This guide assumes you are using a Unix-like system (e.g., Linux or macOS) and have Perl installed.
+This guide assumes you are using a Unix-like system (e.g., Linux or *BSD or macOS) and have Perl installed.

 ### Step 1: Install Required Modules